laurilehmijoki/tomcat7_rhel/README.md

 You can use the `check_memory_leaks.sh` to find memory leaks.
 It's under the `bin` directory of your web application.

-###  You can also use the parallel deployment feature of Tomcat (http://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Parallel_deployment)
+###  Using the parallel deployment feature of Tomcat

     scp app.war webuser@superserver:/tmp/app.war
     ssh webuser@superserver "/opt/my-web-application/bin/deploy_with_tomcat_manager.sh /tmp/app.war 1.2"